How to Be "Easily Amused and Impossible to Offend"

 3. LET GO OF ATTACHMENTS

-How did you react the last time the electricity went off in your house?
-Did you feel overwhelmed with disappointment the instant it went out?
-And did you feel that without electricity there was nothing to do except just wait for it to come back on?
+How did you react the last time the electricity went off?
+Did you feel frustrated the instant it went out?
+And did you feel that without electricity there was nothing to do except wait for it to come back on?

 Being "attached" to something means that you will suffer without it.

-If you hear that a total stranger on the other side of the world got their car stolen, it probably won't be a big deal to you.
-But if you find out that "YOUR" car got stolen, it probably will be a big deal to you, and the amount of stress that you feel will be in direct proportion to how attached you are to the car.
-(If your profile picture on social media is a picture of your car, then it might not just feel like "theft" to have your car stolen, but it may feel like "identity theft"!)
+If you find out that a total stranger on the other side of the world got their car stolen, it probably won't be that big of a deal to you.
+But if you find out that "YOUR" car got stolen, it will probably be a very big deal to you, and the amount of stress that you feel will be in direct proportion to how attached you are to the car.
+(If your profile picture on social media is a picture of your car, and it gets stolen, it might even feel like "identity theft".)

-If a filmmaker wants to use a popular song in their movie, they must first get permission from the artist who made the song, and if a person wants to offend you, they must first get your permission.
+If a Hollywood filmmaker wants to use a popular song in their movie, they must first get permission from the artist.
+And if a person wants to offend you, they must first get your permission.

-If someone criticizes you about something, it is ultimately your choice whether or not you even react to it, and if you do react, it is also your choice where, when, and how you react, and therefore, you have to "agree" and "consent" to getting offended.
+If someone criticizes you about something, it is ultimately your choice whether or not you even react to it, and it is also your choice how you react.

 "The ones who are the hardest to love are the ones who need it the most."